 Levoye et al (2015) A Broad G Protein-Coupled Receptor Internalization Assay that Combines SNAP-Tag Labeling, Diffusion-Enhanced Resonance Energy Transfer, and a Highly Emissive Terbium Cryptate.
 Cell Cycle 6 167 PMID: 26617570

 Do you know of a great paper that uses SNC 162 from Tocris?
-If so please let us know.
+Please let us know.

 Reviews for SNC 162